 - 2. Making bi-weekly payments instead of monthly payments will allow you to make an extra payment per year.
 This will assist in both paying off your loan quicker, and reducing your overall interest as you’re decreasing your balance at a faster rate.
-Just be sure to check with your lender if you will incur any fees for making additional payments.

 - 3. Rounding up your repayments to the nearest figure you’re comfortable with (whether it be $10, $50, $100 etc) is a great way to pay off your loan quicker, whilst reducing the overall amount of interest you’ll pay.

 Note: consider payoff penalties first.
 Some lenders impose fees for early payoff, which may offset any savings you’d make by paying off your loan early.

 You may also consider paying off your loan completely with a single payment.
 In order to do so, you must request a payoff quote from your lender.

 The payoff quote will encompass the remainder of the principal owed on the car, any interest accrued to that point and any early exit fees the payment will incur.
 This payoff quote will only be valid for a fixed period of time depending on your current payment cycle, and will change as more interest is incurred and as more payments are made.